Child smiling in a red shirt Uganda

 26th July 2021

-In 2015, Uganda’s commitment to implementing the Violence Against Children and Youth Survey (VACS) was motivated by limited pre-existing nationwide data on the prevalence and magnitude of violence against children.
+In 2015, Uganda’s commitment to implementing the Violence Against Children and Youth Survey (VACS) was motivated to address the limited pre-existing nationwide data.

 Uganda VACS Report 2018